-Nightfall Strikes in Destiny 2 are essentially harder versions of existing strikes in Destiny, with modifiers applied to change things up.
+The Destiny 2 Nightfall Strikes are essentially harder versions of existing strikes in Destiny, with modifiers applied to change things up.
 In this Destiny 2 Nightfall Strikes guide we'll detail exactly what a Nightfall Strike is, how to unlock the extreme Strikes, as well as all the Destiny 2 Nightfall reset time, on top of all the rewards you can gain from undertaking the elite gauntlets.

 If you need anything else at all on Destiny 2 that isn't strike related, the latest details on the Leviathan Raid, and every Exotic weapon we know of so far, be sure to head over to our Destiny 2 guides walkthrough hub.

 Destiny 2 Nightfall Strikes Guide

 If the standard Strikes aren't that much of a challenge to your character in Destiny 2, then you should probably consider undertaking a Nightfall Strike.
 Imagine your standard Destiny 2 Strike, but with a bunch of difficult modifiers thrown in the mix.
 For example, all the enemies could have increased aim, or your player character could take significantly more damage while airborne.

 To start a Nightfall Strike, simply open up the Director, and select the Strike hub in the top left hand section of the screen.
 From there, the option on the left is to undertake a normal Strike, with the Nightfall Strike being located on the right.